SuhasR3/QuestMind/README.md

 1. **Title Screen** — Read the disclaimer, then press BEGIN QUEST.
 2. **Intake** — Answer two quick questions about how you're feeling.
-3. **Battle** — Face the Fog Drake across 3 beats.
-Each beat, choose one of three actions:
+3. **Battle** — Face a manifestation of your psychological state, choose one of three actions:
    - **Approach** — Step toward the discomfort (Exposure therapy)
    - **Observe** — Watch and name your experience (Cognitive defusion / ACT)
    - **Ground** — Anchor in physical sensation (Somatic grounding)